The Fundamental Theorem of Calculus#

 Area under a graph

 Write the area under the graph of \(y=x^2\) on \([1,3]\) as a definite integral and then use the Fundamental Theorem of Calculus to evaluate it.
-Compare the result with the approximations found in Example 1.
+Compare the result with the approximations found in Example 1 of the previous section.

 Step 1: Write the area under the graph of \(y=x^2\) on \([1,3]\) as a definite integral.